Simeon B. Chittenden: Personal life

-After his first wife's death, he remarried to Cornelia (née Colton) Colton (d.
+After his first wife's death, he remarried Cornelia (née Colton) Colton (d.
 1884), the daughter of Oren Colton and widow of Rev. Walter Colton (a Chaplain for the United States Navy), in 1854.

 He died in Brooklyn on April 14, 1889.
 He was buried at Green-Wood Cemetery in Brooklyn, New York.
 After his death, he was eulogized by Seth Low.
 In his will, after bequests to charity, he directed the establishment of two trusts, one for his son and one for his late daughter.